jasmarc/demandpaging/README.markdown

 ## Compilation and Usage
 Please run "make clean && make" to compile.
-You may then use a4 as described below
+You may then use a4 as described below or you may run the included run.sh shell script.

     usage:          ./a4 [OPTIONS]
     example:        ./a4 -m1 -p2 -s3 -j4 -n5 -r fifo -i input.txt